Geetha63/MS-Teams-Scripts/TeamsCreationAlongwithChannelandRole/README.md

 # Prerequisites

 1. As an Administrator, type PowerShell in the start menu.
-Right-click on Windows PowerShell, then select Run as Administrator
+Right-click on Windows PowerShell, then select Run as Administrator.
 Click Yes at the UAC prompt

 2. Type the following within PowerShell and then press Enter:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**`Install-Module MicrosoftTeams`**